 Jan Chalmers is the Founder and Project Coordinator of the Palestine History Tapestry Project.
 She and her husband lived in Gaza for two years, working in UNRWA’s maternal and child health programme.
 Between 2000 and 2012, she taught embroidery to South African village women, and supported them in creating a South African History Tapestry, which is now displayed permanently in the Parliament House in Cape Town.
 This experience has proved invaluable in developing the Palestine History Tapestry Project.

 Judith English is Treasurer and Co Founder of the Palestine History Tapestry Project, and she helps coordinate the Projects activities.
 Judith had a career in Academic Psychiatry, and was Principal of St Hilda’s College, Oxford University for six years.
 Since retiring, she has pursued a longstanding interest in textile art, working in fabric collage.
 Her interest in Palestine developed through her husband’s involvement in surgical training programs in Gaza and the West Bank.
 She views the Palestine History Tapestry Project as a way to offer support to Palestinian women, recognizing that participation in creative activity has the potential to build self-esteem and strengthen resources for coping with stress.

-Selma Harb, Coordinating Team Member for the Palestine History Tapestry Project in the UK.
+Selma Harb, Coordinator of the Subcommittee for image selection for the Palestine History Tapestry Project in the UK.
 She is a Palestinian whose family is from Tayibe, in Western Palestine.
 She spent the first 15 years of her life in Libya, where her parents were academics.
 Selma lives in Oxford with her husband and their two children.
 She has a doctorate in the History of Islamic Medicine from the University of Oxford (St Hilda’s College), and practices as a pharmacist.
 She and other family members are active in promoting awareness of Palestinian embroidery and other artefacts by holding sales of work.